emlyon-ML-with-Python-Group-3/assignment/README.md

 # Twitter Sentiment Analysis on Climate Change

-Climate change is a issue that rquire immediate attention.
+Climate change is an issue that require immediate attention.
 Thus, more business adopting sustainable and eco-friendly services and products.
-Therefore, it is critical to understand people's percption of this topics.
-To achieve that, we analyzed tweets from Twitter to fain valuable insights towards people's sentiments.
+Therefore, it is critical to understand people's perception of this topics.
+To achieve that, we analysed tweets from Twitter to fain valuable insights towards people's sentiments.

 **Research Question**